yashumayank/neoepitope-nullomers/README.md

 - protein ID to transcript id mapiing files from uniprot and gencode HUMAN_9606_idmapping_selected.tab, gencode.v40.metadata.TrEMBL, gencode.v40.metadata.SwissProt  (downloaded on June-27-2022)

 ## Pipelines to create neoepitope associated nullomers
 The following pipelines create nullomers associated to the known neoepitopes or gene fusions.
-Thus, a mapping file is created that also includes the differential HLA affinity of neoepitopes and their presence among the germline variants.
-The recent mapping files can be found in the FastNeo repository.
+A nullomer mapping file is created by each of the scripts.
+The neoepitope-nullomer mapping file also includes the differential HLA affinity of the neoepitopes and their presence among the germline variants.
+Recently created mapping files can be found in the FastNeo repository.

 ```
 createEpitopeDB-nullomers.sh